Should I Get a Lawyer for a Minor Car Accident in Newport News?

 4. Collect information from any eyewitnesses.
 If there were any bystanders to the accident, ask them if they are willing to provide their contact information.

 5. Take photographs.
-Document the scene, including the damage, position of the vehicles, and the road conditions.
+Document the accident scene, including the damage, position of the vehicles, and the road conditions.

 6. Assess your vehicle.
 If you can drive your vehicle away from the scene, it may be a good idea to drive it to the nearest repair shop to make sure there is no damage (other than cosmetic) that needs to be addressed.